 As a multi-medium artist, my artistic interests continue to grow; exploring and experimenting with creative processes where various disciplines meet.
 My focus is now centered on jewelry design and the endless possibilities working with glass.

-The concept of transforming vintage heirloom glass began about eight years ago, when deciding what to do with my grandmother's dishes.
+The concept of transforming vintage heirloom glass began about ten years ago, when deciding what to do with my grandmother's dishes.
 The process has evolved tremendously and I now have the opportunity to work with others in the transformation of their heirlooms so that they may be cherished once again.

 Recently I have had the privilege to be invited as a visiting artist to work with fifth-grade students in their elementary school art class.
 We work with glass cut from 'necks' of vintage bottles; The circular disks, together with the childrens' beadwork embellishments are meant to represent the concept of teamwork and that when objects are used a second time, they become symbolically twice as valuable as they come full-circle.
 These hands-on projects convey ideas of value and perspective and it is always a great pleasure to spark the young imagination.

-New Mexico is now home; an environment rich in stunning natural beauty and continues to be an inspiration in my work.
+Tennessee is now home; an environment rich in stunning natural beauty and continues to be an inspiration in my work.